low.js native API

 For all functions, see API reference below.

-A very simple example can be found at GitHub.Walkthrough of this example:
+A very simple example can be found on GitHub.Walkthrough of this example:

 - native.cpp is compiled into the module file native.so by the Makefile.
 You get the version for the PC by just calling make, the ESP32 version by calling make esp32